 • Flats: Provides the configuration parameters to create a master flat frame.

 • Lights: Provides the steps on creating a master light frame.
-This uses the Image Calibration, Cosmetic Correction, Subframe Selector, Star Alignment, Local Normalization, and Image Integration steps of my manual preprocessing workflow.
+This uses the Image Calibration, Cosmetic Correction, Subframe Selector, Star Alignment, Local Normalization, and Image Integration steps of the manual preprocessing workflow.

 • Calibration: The calibration panel provides details how the bias, dark, flats, and lights are integrated into master images.

-• Post-Calibration: The post-calibration allows you to set the Drizzle Integration workflow
+• Post-Calibration: The post-calibration panel provides configuration options for Drizzle Integration

-• Pipeline: provides an overview of all processing steps, including estimated disk space requirements per step.
+• Pipeline: Provides an overview of all preprocessing steps, including estimated disk space requirements per step.

-The script does have the intelligence to identify and categorize these files into the appropriate buckets, but this is often based on file and folder names.
-I prefer to specify these categories manually with the Add Actions button in the lower-left corner.
+The script does have the intelligence to identify and categorize these files into the appropriate buckets when using the Files button, but this is often based on file and folder names.
+It is often safer to select these categories (Bias, Darks, Flats, and Lights button) manually.

 Bias

-If you add individual frames, the weighted batch preprocessing script will create a master bias.
-If you already have a master bias, the script will use the master bias image as-is with no further processing.
+If individual frames are added, the weighted batch preprocessing script will integrate those separate files into a single master bias image.
+If a master bias is added, the script will use the master bias image as-is with no further processing.

 The Image Integration section of the Bias tab details how the bias images are integrated into a single master bias frame.
 Typically, these settings can be left at the defaults.